-We’re talking mealtime, cleaning, all the different errands we should do, not to mention taking care of the kid’s needs (and sometimes wantings) plus to be a beloved wife.
+We’re talking mealtime, cleaning, all the different errands we should do, not to mention taking care of the kid’s needs (and sometimes wantings) plus being a beloved wife.
 Oh, and it would be nice to make a room for taking care of ourselves in a day, as well.
 And don’t forget, we should also be super-skilled at managing the budget.

-(a quick grumpy observation in form of a question – can you believe there are still people who think the household work is easy?!)
+(a quick grumpy observation in the form of a question – can you believe there are still people who think the household work is easy?!)